Market Failures: Positive and Negative Externalities

 Correcting for a negative externality

 If the government were to impose a per-unit tax (not lump-sum) equal to the external cost of the product, it would shift the supply curve to the left until it equals the MSC curve.
 The tax would correct for the market failure and the market would now produce the allocatively efficient quantity.
 So if there is a negative externality, a per-unit tax will reduce deadweight loss.

-Note: If the government granted a per-unit subsidy, it would increase deadweight loss and be less efficient.
+Note: If the government granted a per-unit subsidy, it would decrease quantity, increase deadweight loss, and be less efficient.